 Organizations that do not embrace and manage change in the 21st century’s global economy cannot remain competitive.
 Most employees, however, are somewhat uncomfortable with change.
-Change brings uncertainty.
 The future is out of their control.
-Change involves a loss of the comfortable and the familiar, and it requires that an effort be made sometimes a considerable effort—to learn and adjust to a new way of doing things.
-That’s why you need to understand the factors that drive change, how people react to it, and how you can manage it successfully.
+Change involves a loss of comfort and familiarity.
+It requires making an effort to learn and adjust to a new way of doing things, but supervisors can help when dealing with change.
+That is why you need to understand the factors that drive change, how people react to it, and how you can manage it successfully.

 The Nature of Change

 Change is also continual.
 It goes on all the time, and it will never stop.
-So when you are in the midst of change, don’t be tempted to think, “If we can just get through this, then everything will go back to normal and we won’t have to deal with any more change.”
-That’s not going to happen.
+So when you are in the midst of change, don’t be tempted to think, “If we can just get through this, then everything will go back to normal.”
+That is not going to happen.
+Change is a constant presence especially in business

-Although change is often difficult, it usually presents opportunities — but only for those who are willing to face and overcome the challenges that are presented as well.
+Although change is often difficult, it usually presents opportunities — but only for those who are willing to face and overcome the challenges.
 For those who manage change with ease, will ultimately prosper.
-In today’s business climate, being able to manage change is a basic requirement for career success.
+In today’s business climate, being able to manage change is an essential requirement for career success.

 Facing Today’s Tough Challenges